-The left panel of Table 3 reports the SCFCQ estimates and standard errors for $\tau =(0.9,0.7,0.5,0.3)$.
-The results indicate that expenditure elasticities are heterogeneous across consumption propensities.
-Specifically, households with a moderate propensity to consume alcohol exhibit greater sensitivity to changes in total expenditure than those with either high or low consumption propensities.
-By contrast, households with a moderate propensity to spend on fares tend to substantially reduce the proportion of their budget allocated to fares as total expenditure increases, whereas households with high or low propensities to spend on fares exhibit relatively little change in their travel-related consumption when total expenditure rises.
-Moreover, all households reduce their budget shares devoted to fuel consumption, with the largest reductions observed among those with high propensities to consume fuel.
+The left panel of Table \ref{table3} reports the TNS estimates and standard errors for $\tau =(0.9,0.7,0.5,0.3)$.
+The results indicate that expenditure elasticities are heterogeneous across relative ranks of commodity-specific expenditure.
+For alcohol, households at intermediate ranks exhibit larger elasticities with respect to total expenditure than those at the top or bottom of the distribution.
+In contrast, for fares, households at intermediate ranks substantially reduce the budget share devoted to travel as total expenditure rises, whereas households at high or low ranks display comparatively modest adjustments in travel-related consumption.
+For fuel, all households reduce their budget shares as total expenditure increases, with the largest declines among high-rank fuel consumers.
 These findings have important implications for both corporate marketing and public policy, as they provide evidence for the design of differentiated marketing and pricing strategies across household segments.
-For comparison, the right panel of Table 3 presents the CQIV estimates, which differ notably from those obtained by the SCFCQ method and perform poorly at lower quantiles---particularly for the fares category, where censoring is more pronounced.
 Figure 1 depicts the estimated expenditure elasticities over quantile levels.

 Some Engel curve studies, such as \citet{hausman1995nonlinear} and \citet{blundell2007semi}, found that average expenditure elasticities vary with the level of (ln)total expenditure.
-They attribute attribute the heterogeneity in spending behaviors to the nonlinear influence of total expenditure.
-A natural question arises as to whether the elasticities exhibit similar patterns when household preference heterogeneity is explicitly captured through quantile regression.
+They attribute the heterogeneity in spending behaviors to the nonlinear influence of total expenditure.
+A natural question arises as to whether the elasticities exhibit similar patterns when household heterogeneity is explicitly captured through quantile regression.
 To examine this viewpoint, we augment the baseline specification by incorporating a quadratic term of $R$:

 The extended specification enhances flexibility in capturing distributional effects, allowing the elasticity to vary not only across the conditional distribution of each commodity expenditure but also with the logarithm of total expenditure.